momento00/poketwo-autocatcher/README.md

     1. Go to Discord Developer Portal
     2. Create a New Application
     3. Navigate to the Bot tab
-    4. Click "Add Bot" and copy the token
+    4. Click "Reset Token" and copy the token
     5. Under Privileged Gateway Intents, enable these 3 intents:
        - Presence Intent
        - Server Members Intent
        - Message Content Intent
+    6. Copy your Discord Bot ID , and place it in "https://discord.com/oauth2/authorize?client_id=DISCORD_BOT_ID&permissions=8&integration_type=0&scope=bot"
+    7. Then use this link to add your Discord Bot in your Private Server(s).
   - **Owners**: Add your Discord User ID to control bot commands
   - **Prefix**: Set your desired command prefix (default is '!')